Newport News Shipbuilding: Post-war era

+In April 1966, the yard reached an agreement to address its policy of racial discrimination.
+Although the area has a large Black population, the Equal Employment Opportunity Commission found that only 32 of the almost 2,000 supervisors at the facility were Black.
+The most recent apprentice class of over 500 had only six Blacks.
+The shipyard agreed to provide promotions and pay raises to Blacks who had been discriminated against and to provide accelerated promotion to qualified Blacks.

-In the 1970s, NNS launched two of the largest tankers ever built in the western hemisphere and also constructed three liquefied natural gas carriers – at over 390,000 deadweight tons, the largest ever built in the United States.
+In the 1970s, NNS launched two of the largest tankers ever built in the Western Hemisphere and also constructed three liquefied natural gas carriers – at over 390,000 deadweight tons, the largest ever built in the United States.
 NNS and Westinghouse Electric Company jointly formed Offshore Power Systems to build floating nuclear power plants for Public Service Electric and Gas Company.

 In the 1980s, NNS produced a variety of Navy products, including nuclear aircraft carriers and nuclear attack submarines.
-Since 1999 the shipyard has only produced warships for the Navy.
+Since 1999, the shipyard has only produced warships for the Navy.